nikomatsakis/rustconf-2021/content/index.md

 If you've been following Rust lately, you'll have noticed this effort around the async vision doc

-This is a kind of first attempt to apply the process I'm talking about, within a limited domain
+This is a kind of first attempt to apply the process I'm talking about, within a limited domain.

 I expect that over the next few years we'll be repeating this experiment and this approach, trying to push ever further.

 ---

-# Understand the problems
+# The vision doc process

+* Document and understand the *status quo*
+* Imagine a *shiny future*
+* Plot out the *roadmap* to get there

 ???

+The vision doc really consists of three important parts.

+It started by understanding where you are right now.
+What are people doing with Rust?
+What problems are they encountering?
+For this, we have to

 Going in, I thought I knew the problems around async.

 I knew there were composition problems between runtimes, for example, and I knew that we needed to do a fair bit of polish around the compiler's error messages.

 --
+* While !satisfied:
+  * Take the first step
+  * Revise the goal if necessary

 ???

-But there was a lot I didn't know.
-Things that arose out of
+Oh, one more thing.

 ---

-# Does this mean that
+# Being focused and creative

+* "It it compiles, it works"

+---

+# Thinking broadly

+* Tooling
+* Documentation
+* Ecosystem

+---

+# Making scary changes 😱

+*

 ---